Woodbine Racetrack: Physical attributes

-The outermost E. P. Taylor turf course for thoroughbreds, completed in 1994, is 1.5 mi long with a chute allowing races of 1.125 mi to be run around one turn.
-It is irregularly shaped, the clubhouse turn departing from the traditional North American oval, and the backstretch is from 2.5 ft to 3 ft higher than the homestretch.
-The Taylor turf course and the main dirt course at Belmont Park on New York's Long Island are the only mile-and-a-half layouts in North American thoroughbred racing.
-In 2016, Woodbine will contest up to 40 turf races running clockwise (right-hand turns) in what are being billed as "EuroTurf" races.
+Completed in 1994 and renovated in 2025, Woodbine's outermost main track, the E. P. Taylor turf course, is an asymmetrically shaped three-turn racecourse.
+It is 1.5 mi long with a chute allowing races of 1.125 mi to be run around one turn.
+The first clubhouse turn is a 30 degree left, followed by a short straight run, then a 150 degree left on a radius as tight as Woodbine’s seven-eighths-mile inner turf course.
+The backstretch is 2.5 ft to 3 ft higher than the homestretch.
+The far turn, at 2½ furlongs in length, begins gradually on a wide radius, then it tightens as it approaches the homestretch, 1,440 feet long, the length of five U.S. football fields.
+Longer than a quarter mile, the homestretch is 30 percent longer than the 1,097-foot-long stretch at Belmont Park in New York, the only other 1.5 mile layout in North American thoroughbred racing.

 Inside the Taylor course is the 1 mi synthetic course for Thoroughbreds.
 Since April 9, 2016, the surface has been Tapeta; it was Polytrack from August 31, 2006 through 2015, and a natural dirt surface prior to that.
 Two chutes facilitate races at seven furlongs [.875 mi] and at 1.25 mi.

 The innermost oval was originally a 7/8-mile [.875 mi] grass oval until the E. P. Taylor turf course opened in 1994.
 It was then converted to a crushed limestone dirt course and was used for harness racing until April 2018.
 It was then converted back to a second turf course for the 2019 thoroughbred racing season.
 The first race on the new Inner Turf was run on June 28, 2019 and was won by Bold Rally with Eurico Rosa da Silva aboard.

 Portions of the current E. P. Taylor turf course (the backstretch and far turn) originally formed part of a long turf chute that crossed over the dirt course to the inner turf oval at the top of the stretch.
 This was used for several major races, including Secretariat's final race in the 1973 Canadian International, until the entire E. P. Taylor course was completed in 1994.